 The facility provided agency-wide policy which was designed to assure that inmates with disabilities were provided with services and information in a manner which accommodated their special needs.
 DAI Policy #: 300.00.35 provides detailed instructions for each facility to follow regarding inmates with special needs.
 This includes the requirement that an ADA Coordinator be established at every facility.
 This directive provides for the accommodation of inmates with developmental needs as well as those who are visually or hearing impaired.

 Interviews with a hearing impaired inmate and two Spanish speaking inmates confirmed that the facility has made accommodations to help them understand the Prison Rape Elimination Act.
 The agency also provides recorded and braille information through its PREA OFFICE.
 The audit team was able to confirm that the agency's language assistance contract was intact and accessible.

-\115.33 (e) The agency shall maintain documentation of inmate participation in these education sessions.
+115.33 (e) The agency shall maintain documentation of inmate participation in these education sessions.

 The agency has adopted policy that complies with this standard.
-Executive Directive #72, Section XI, B, 5 states,"Each facility shall maintain documentation of offender participation in these education sessions."
+Executive Directive #72, Section XI, B, 5 states, "Each facility shall maintain documentation of offender participation in these education sessions."

 The auditors were provided a blank form used to document inmate education and the auditors were able to examine completed forms used as new inmates entered the facility.
 The names of inmates who had been recently accepted into the facility were on the form.
 The agency recently has converted its documentation to a computerized log with electronic signatures.
 This system is capable of printing an acknowledgement page.
-The audit team retained three of such pages for its records.
+The audit team retained several of such pages for its records.
 The pages were selected randomly from the list of inmates recently admitted to the facility.
+The facility maintains participation records in an automated system used agency-wide.
+The audit team has seen the system in operation at numerous locations throughout the entire agency.

-\115.33 (f) In addition to providing such education, the agency shall ensure that key information is continuously and readily available or visible to inmates through posters, inmate handbooks, or other written formats.
+115.33 (f) In addition to providing such education, the agency shall ensure that key information is continuously and readily available or visible to inmates through posters, inmate handbooks, or other written formats.